karpathy/nano-llama31/README.md

 # nano-llama31

-In this repo we're just trying to forward Llama 3.1, with minimal dependencies (in preperation of some llm.c work).
-In particular, current code runs inference on the 8B base model on a single (40GB+) GPU in a single file of ~900 lines of just PyTorch and tiktoken.
-Coming up interested in making this smaller, add finetuning.
+This repo is to Llama 3.1 what nanoGPT is to GPT-2. i.e. it is a minimal, dependency-free implementation of the Llama 3.1 architecture, and it can train, finetune, and inference it very simply.
+This is compared to the official code release from Meta and the huggingface implementation, which both feature heavier dependencies and a lot more code (e.g. fair).

+The code currently focuses on the 8B base model of Llama 3.1.

-**WIP.**, not ready for prime time.
+**WIP.**, actively developed, not ready for prime time.

 ### The reference

-Let's begin with the official Llama 3.1 code release from Meta, which should be our reference.
-Doing this appears to be surprisingly difficult because Meta's official repo [does not seem to](https://github.com/meta-llama/llama-models/issues/82) include documentation or instructions on how to actually use the models once you download them.
-But ok let's try:
+Let's begin with the official Llama 3.1 code release from Meta, which acts as our reference.
+This turns out to not be trivial because Meta's official repo [does not seem to](https://github.com/meta-llama/llama-models/issues/82) include documentation or instructions on how to actually use the models once you download them.
+But let's try:

 Download the official `llama-models` repo, e.g. inside this project's directory is ok: